 How do you eat arepas?

 Due to their neutral flavor, arepas are the perfect vehicle for all kinds of stuffings.
 Think of arepas as a pocket.
-That pocket can be stuffed with all kinds of fillings (but peanut butter-jelly and Nutella).
+That pocket can be stuffed with all kinds of delicious fillings (but peanut butter jelly or Nutella).

 My favorite fillings are tuna salad with mayo, fresh white cheese with butter, and Muenster cheese with tomato and crunchy bacon (and avocado if I have it handy).
 I also love arepas with perico (Venezuelan scrambled eggs).